alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 To upgrade to the latest version, follow these simple steps:

 1. Say “download profiles update”.
-1. Put the `alterNERDtive-voiceattack-profiles.vax` file from Github into the “Import” folder.
+1. Put the `alterNERDtive-voiceattack-profiles.vax` file from Github into VoiceAttack’s “Import” folder.
 1. Restart VoiceAttack.

 In general, migration from old versions will be handled automatically.
 If there